-Our housing market is a bit like a Jenga puzzle which the 66% of property owning New Zealanders have a big financial interest in keeping propped up.
-Yet house prices, annual price growth, housing overburden costs and building costs are simply unsustainable.
-We have one of least affordable housing markets in the OECD.
+Our housing ecosystem feels a bit like a game of Jenga — where the property-owning majority of New Zealanders have a big financial interest in keeping the pieces propped up but the politicians are the only ones allowed to play.
+It always ends in a mess!
+We have one of least affordable housing markets in the OECD and our house prices, annual price growth, housing overburden costs and building costs are simply unsustainable.
 What seems very clear based on the housing policies of successive governments is that we are never going to subdivide and build our way to better housing outcomes by favouring for-profit market-led solutions — however that is the current policy ‘growth’ agenda.
 European not-for-profit cooperative housing systems and policy approaches offer the potential to positively disrupt our housing ecosystem.
 This is especially important for those people where conventional property ownership or market pricing is out of reach.

 Research overview.